akuldatt/supply-chain-risk-system/README.md

 capacity issue.

 ### Finding: Product Category Delay

 Late delivery rate is uniform across the top 15 product categories by volume (57%-60%), similar to the region finding.
 This rules out product-specific causes (e.g., specific suppliers or item types) and further confirms that **shipping mode / delivery promise design is the dominant root cause**, not product or geography.

+### Finding: Region-wise Delay

+Late delivery rate is fairly uniform across regions (51%-60%), indicating the delay problem is systemic rather than region-specific.
+This rules out simple geography-based fixes and points toward operational factors (shipping mode, processing time) as more likely root causes.

+### Finding: No Meaningful Time-Based Pattern

+Late delivery rate varies only slightly by calendar month (56.7%-58.0%) and by weekday (56.6%-57.8%).
+A year-over-year heatmap shows no consistent seasonal pattern — the month with the highest late rate changes every year (Sep in 2015, Jun in 2016, Aug in 2017), indicating this variation is random rather than a genuine seasonal effect.
+Weather data, which could explain short-term spikes, is not available in this dataset (see Limitations below).

+### Diagnostic Conclusion

+Across four dimensions tested (region, product category, month, weekday), only **shipping mode** shows a strong, consistent relationship with late delivery (40% to 100% late rate).
+This confirms the root cause is structural — unrealistic delivery-time promises by shipping mode — rather than geographic, seasonal, or product-specific factors.

+### Limitation: Weather Data Not Available

+This dataset does not include weather information.
+Seasonal or weather-related delay causes (e.g., rain, storms) cannot be tested directly.
+Order volume by month was checked as an indirect proxy for demand-driven delays but showed no strong relationship with late-delivery rate.